rohmann/global-smtp/README.md

-Multisite / Global SMTP
+Global SMTP
 =================
-**Note: Everything here will work on single site installs as well.
-It was just orginally purposed for quickly setting up Multisite installs**

-This plugin allows you to configure SMTP mail on Wordpress with nothing more than wp-config.php constants.
+This plugin allows you to configure SMTP mail on WordPress **(including multisite)** with nothing more than wp-config.php constants.

 It's easy to automate this configuration for new site installs with the use of WP-CLI: [https://github.com/wp-cli/wp-cli](https://github.com/wp-cli/wp-cli)

 Getting started
 ---------------
-First install the plugin.
-This can be done by uploading the `wp-multisite-smtp` folder to `wp-content/plugins` and network activating it.
-You could place smtp.php in wp-content/mu-plugins (my preference)
+First install as a WordPress pluing.
+Optionally, you could install as a "must use" plugin by placing `smtp.php` in `wp-content/mu-plugins`.

-Once installed, add the constants to wp-config.php
+Once the plugin is installing installed, add the constants to `wp-config.php`

 The minimum requirement is setting the host, username, and password.
 Everything else will be assumed from some defaults.
 ```